-The committee believes that the FCC is not looking at narrowbanding for amateur radio.
-The Commission has never involved itself with determining band-width specifics for the amateur service and would not be inclined to impose standards on its own for the service - the exception being something like limiting the signal width of an automatically controlled digital station forwarding messages, as stipulated in 97.221 (c).
-We think that it is safe to say that based on historical data that the FCC will not be mandating a shift to narrowband FM for the amateur service on its own accord.
+The Commission has never involved itself with determining bandwidth specifics for the amateur service and would not be inclined to impose standards on its own for the service -- the exception being something like limiting the signal width of an automatically controlled digital station forwarding messages, as stipulated in 97.221 (c).
+We think that it is safe to say that based on historical data, the FCC will not be mandating a shift to narrowband FM for the amateur service on its own.

-This doesn't mean that the amateur service won't evolve to that state on its own (such as the shift from AM to SSB).
-And part of the long range future will be premised on what equipment manufacturers decide to make available to the amateur service - and what the amateur service scavenges in the future at flea markets, etc. The changes in bandwidth in the FM amateur repeaters today really are the result of what equipment was available at the time for those building repeaters (or buying commercial units).
-So a large player in how this pans out is going to be the market forces at work.
+This doesn't mean that the amateur service won't evolve to that state on its own (as in the shift from AM to SSB).
+Part of the long-range future will be premised on what equipment manufacturers decide to make available to the amateur service, and what the amateur service scavenges in the future at flea markets, etc. The changes in bandwidth in the FM amateur repeaters today really are the result of what equipment was available at the time for those building repeaters (or buying commercial units).
+So a large player in how this develops is going to be market forces at work.